Oxford: Oxford University Press, 2021. Open Access.

 Translations of The Practical Origins of Ideas:

-A translation of the book into Arabic is in the works.
-For enquiries concerning translations into other languages, please contact the translation team of Oxford University Press at email@example.com
+The book has been translated into Arabic.
+For enquiries concerning translations into other languages, please contact the translation team of Oxford University Press at firstname.lastname@example.org

 Making Sense of the Past: Bernard Williams and the History of Philosophy

 Marcel van Ackeren and Matthieu Queloz (eds.).
-Oxford: Oxford University Press, forthcoming.
+Oxford: Oxford University Press, under contract.